It's Alright (East 17 song): Certifications and sales

+Release history

 Kim Wilde version

 English singer and songwriter Kim Wilde recorded a cover of "It's Alright" for 2011 for her 12th album, Snapshots (2011).
 It was released as a double lead single with "Sleeping Satellite", originally performed by Tasmin Archer, on 19 August 2011.
 A Groove Coverage remix of the song was also released, as the B-side to the album's second single, "To France".

 Music video

 The accompanying music video for "It's Alright" premiered on 28 July 2011 exclusively on the German website of video hosting service MyVideo.
 It was recorded at the Kameha Hotel in Bonn and was directed by Nikolaj Georgiew.

 The video features Wilde and her band in a conference room at the hotel, where they perform the song.
 In between, there are segments featuring Wilde singing in other areas of the hotel.